 Personality: The word ‘bougie’ crops up, and few others, when it comes time to describe Jo.
 I’m seriously trying here.
 So she gardens, runs a parenting blog, wears kitten heels, goes to the gym every day, recites speeches about not swearing, owns a stand mixer—arrrgh.
 There is a reward for anyone who can find a word to describe Jo other than ‘bougie.’
 She doesn’t like aliens so much.
 Maybe ‘racist’?

 This is more due to a lack of research on Dolly’s part than any ill will, but according to gallery stats, Jo happens to be one of the most frequently downloaded Sims of all time.
-Compare her to any other character and make of that what you will.
+Compare her to any other character and draw whatever conclusions you wish.

 Relationships: Wife of Charlie, mother of Jasper